cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 to search for a transaction using its hash;
 - `types` package to calculate the Merkle root of block's transactions.

-`tmhash` is also used to calculate various hashes in CometBFT (e.g., evidence, consensus params, commit, header, partset header).
+`tmhash` library is also used to calculate various hashes in CometBFT repo (e.g., evidence, consensus params, commit, header, partset header).

 The problem some application developers are facing is a mismatch between the